 Targeted marketing should be included in all digital businesses.
 Most already do that through the use of PPC advertisements such as Google Ads.
 However, data can be integrated into other marketing channels in order to take advantage of targeted marketing in those areas.

-Want to make email and SMS targeted marketing easy?
-Sender.net gives you the opportunity to send personalized and targeted messages through both channels without breaking your bank.
+Want to make email and SMS-targeted marketing easy?
+Sender.net gives you the opportunity to send personalized and targeted messages through both channels without breaking the bank.
 You can even start free with up to 2 500 subscribers and get all of our features.